 Once you install Symtica, you would see the Symtica Icon in the Chrome Extension Toolbar on top right corner.
 When you click on Symtica icon it shows the list of Google Services it supports.

-Each of the services shown have a submenu which shows the various options for each service.
-Lets look at YouTube as an example.
+Each of the services shown has a submenu which shows the various options for each service.
+Let’s look at YouTube as an example.

 Symtica Settings and Customizations:

 Although this is a simple extension, the developer has taken care to give you several customization options.
 You maybe a Google Power User or a Newbie, but that doesn’t mean that you use all the services in the menu.
 Hence Symtica provides you the option to select the services you need.

 There are two ways to access Symtica options.

 - Easier way is to click on the settings icon at the bottom of the pop-up, to the left of the Blue colored help question mark icon.

 - The other way is to click on the Wrench Icon on top right corner and click on “Extensions”.

 You would be taken to the Extensions page, or you could just type chrome://extensions/ in the address bar to access the extensions page directly.